gmatiukhin/rudn-study-2nd-year/Networks/Report/pres.md

 There're styles: Rococo, Barocco, Brutalism, so on.
 Not tools, not framework, not plugin, a set of styles to solve recurring problems.

-REST is not something you download from Cargo, NPM or PyPi.
+REST is not something you download from crates.io, NPM or PyPi.
 REST is a way of thinking about how the systems will evolve over time.
 -->